 A recorded Texas landmark and listed on the National Register of Historic Places, The Antlers Inn, a historic hotel, is just a two-minute walk from the shores of Lake Lyndon B. Johnson and a minute from downtown Kingsland.
 Simple, Victorian-style rooms and suites come with antique furniture and en suite bathrooms.

-Three quirky, brightly-colored 19th-century cabooses have also been made into luxury accommodations.
-Named in part for the Antlers Hotel in Colorado Springs, the name also takes meaning from the fact that Llano County was then, and continues to be, a major deer hunting area.
+Three quirky, brightly-colored 19th-century caboose were also converted into luxury accommodations.
+Named in part for the Antlers Hotel in Colorado Springs, the name also takes meaning from the fact that Llano County was then, and continues to be, a significant deer hunting area.

 Amenities include gardens, a store, outdoor grills, picnic tables, and conference facilities.
 Guests can also rent boats to take out on nearby Lake Lyndon B. Johnson.

 Grand Central Cafe is not only a place to grab a bite to eat, but the property’s Victorian house once served as a movie set for “The Texas Chainsaw Massacre” in 1973.
 The Antlers Hotel purchased the house in 1998; it was then dismantled, moved to Kingsland, and completely refurbished and is now home to Grand Central Cafe.